Finding high-quality small-cap stocks requires extensive research. If done properly, you must monitor your portfolio constantly to keep up to date.

 4. Vanguard FTSE All-World ex-US Small-Cap ETF (VSS)

 The fund manager uses a passively managed index sampling approach to manage Vanguard VSS ETF.
-It is a low-cost fund that boasts an expense ratio of just 0.11%.

 5. State Street SPDR S&P 600 Small-Cap Growth ETF (SLYG)